-Water flowing from the wiper chute nozzle when a sink is emptied is the first sign that the Grease Boss cannot dissipate water faster than it is entering and that a service is probably required.
+Water flowing from the wiper chute nozzle or the overflow slot when a Combi Oven is draining is the first sign that the Grease Boss cannot dissipate water faster than it is entering and that a service is probably required.
 Another sign of a build-up of solids is unpleasant odours coming from the Grease Boss.
 Unpleasant odours are nearly always a result of rotting food (solids) in the water.